 Here is the bottom line on non-CAS vs. CAS calculators.
 If you are a student and do not plan on taking the ACT, you should get the CAS type of calculator.
 We strongly advocate for people to invest in the computer algebra system (CAS) calculators.

 1. Texas Instruments Ti-84 plus Graphing calculator

 Let’s take the TI-84 plus from Texas Instruments.
 This is a graphing calculator that is great for high schools for their maths and science programs.
-In terms of functions, this instrument has the capability to allow you to explore interactive geometry, graph inequalities, and collect and analyze real-world data.
+This instrument has the capability to allow you to explore interactive geometry.
+This includes graph inequalities and real-world data.

-The TI-84 Plus represents an expansion of the graphing calculator technology as it now boasts the ability to perform more than twelve applications.
-An encouraging feature of the TI-84 Plus is the ability, through its MathPrint function, to enter equations and fractions in exact notation, just the way they appear on printed text.
+The TI-84 Plus represents an expansion of the graphing calculator technology.
+It boasts the ability to perform more than twelve applications.
+An encouraging feature of the TI-84 Its MathPrint function is particularly useful.
+Enter equations and fractions inexact notation, just the way they appear on printed text.

-This graphing calculator has also been approved for standardized tests such as SAT, PSAT, IB, AP tests and the ACT entrance exams for college.
-Expect to have this calculator around for a good while as it is durable and reliable, much like the calculators produced by Texas Instruments, a trusted name in the world of calculators.
+This graphing calculator is approved for standardized tests.
+These include the SAT, PSAT, IB, AP tests and the ACT entrance exams for college.
+Expect to have this calculator around for a good while.
+It is durable and reliable, much like the calculators produced by Texas Instruments.

-- Calculations of real and complex digits are accurate up to 14-digit which is displayed with 10 digits and a 2-digit exponent;
+- Calculations of real and complex digits are accurate up to 14-digit and display with 10 digits and a 2-digit exponent;

 - You can have up to ten functions defined, saved, graphed, and analyzed at the same time;